 A. It is very common for a child to take more than one year to complete a grade.
 There are many reasons for this including missed school days due to illness or the family needing the child's help at home.
 The child must also pass a standardized government test before they can pass to the next grade level.
 If they do not pass, they must repeat the grade.

 A. The school started out in a rented building with just grades K – 1.
 It has been their goal to add one grade per year.
-In 2014, grades 1-4 are being taught.
-For the 2015 school year, grades 1 – 5 will be available.
+In 2017, grades 1-6 are being taught.
 Some of the young children attend a “prepa” class or a kindergarten before enrolling in first grade.
 Others enter right into first grade.
-In time our partners in Guatemala hope to offer kindergarten again as well as adding on another higher grade.
-Currently, older students who are able attend school in another town.
-Only 22% of children who complete the sixth grade move on to the Junior High level because they are needed to help work in the fields or help at home.
+Currently, older students who have graduated the 6th grade, are able to attend school in another town.
+75% of children who complete the sixth grade from the Fuente de Esperanza school move on to the Junior High level.
 Sponsorship funds help more students be able to afford to continue their education.

 A. Yes.
 There is an application process for those who are interested in joining one of our work teams.
 Every effort will be made for sponsors on our teams to meet their sponsored child but please be aware that we cannot promise this.
 (Children are sometimes absent when we visit the school or sometimes we discover that they have left the program.)
 If you are interested in applying for one of our teams, please contact us at email@example.com.